SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 -----------------
 # Bastion Host
+Used to securely administer EC2 instances.

+**A Bastion Host allows you to SSH or RDP into an EC2 instance located in a private subnet.**

 A special purpose computer set up to resist attacks.
 It's usually on the outside of a firewall or public subnets.
 Usually involves access from untrusted networks or computers.
-It is used to securely administer EC2 instances (usign SSH or RDP).
+It is used to securely administer EC2 instances (using SSH or RDP).
+* So, if we want to SSH into our instances in our private subnet, we do that via a bastion host.

 Note that a NAT Gateway or NAT Instance is used to provide internet traffic to EC2 instances in a private subnet.